preparation and aftercare

 Prep Option 2: The Day of Your Appointment

-Prepping the day of is acceptable; however, clients who prep the night before often experience deeper color payoff and longer-lasting results.
+Prepping the day of is okay if you have a last minute appointment.
+However, clients who prep the night before often experience deeper color payoff and longer-lasting results.
+Those with extremely oily skin may benefit from same-day prep.

 1. Timing matters